-Most first time visitors to Greece quickly realise why most people return again and again.
+Most first-time visitors to Greece quickly realise why most people return again and again.
 With so much to see and do and so much diversity across the mainland and the different groups of islands its impossible to see much in a short time.
-But if you only have 2 weeks in Greece for your first visit it is possible to cover a lot of ground and ensure you be planning your next visit before you’ve even left!
+But if you only have 2 weeks in Greece for your first visit, it is possible to cover a lot of ground and ensure you’re planning your next visit before you’ve even left!

 Here’s our suggested itinerary that will allow you to visit two island groups and Athens.
 I’ve chosen Greek islands that are popular with 1st timers but also give you a fair bit of diversity.
 You may also want to read The Best Greek Islands for families or The Best Greek Islands for Couples as well.